DataScienceGal/Data-Science-Projects/README.md

 ### ABOUT THIS REPOSITORY
 This repository is a collection of my assignments from Coursera.
 The course completed is the first in a specialization for Data Science in Python.
 All assignments are completed in Python.
 Enjoy!

+Note: The R Code directory is based on a separate project.

 <!---
 SmartyPants4/SmartyPants4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.